 Local legislation can determine the impact of Clauses 3 and 4.
-For example, in Finland, perishable goods have been previously proposed to be excluded from the rules meaning that grocery retail will be pretty much excluded from the rules.
-Moreover, the same time 30-day window is proposed for new products.
+For example, in Finland , perishable goods have been excluded from the rules meaning that the rules have little effect on grocery retail.
+Finland also applies the 30-day time window for new products.
 It is worth noting that countries may also enact additional related legislation to protect consumers.

 Sellforte can work with you regardless of the country you are located in.
 We can study the legislation and help you use our product accordingly!